 • With professional management, better investments and tax planning usually far offset any fee.

-• At the inception of the trust, you will need an attorney to write the document.
+• Keep in mind that at the inception of the trust, you will need an attorney to write the document.
 He or she will charge you directly.

 • Additionally, when Northwest Trustee & Management Services receives assets for investment, there will be an investment fee.
 The fee is paid out of the trust.
 Our trustee fees are not related to purchases and sales from the trust.